Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Invariants of isotopy classes of Morse polynomials

-Let us number somehow the vertices of the D-graph.
-The space ${\mathbb R}^{(d-1)^2}$ splits into $(d-1)^2!$ {\em Weyl chambers} each of which consists of strings $(x_1, \dots, x_{(d-1)^2})$ with a fixed order of values of these numbers $x_\alpha$.
-Any total order of vertices of a D-graph with $(d-1)^2$ vertices defines a Weyl chamber in the space ${\mathbb R}^{(d-1)^2}$ consisting of vectors $(x_1, \dots, x_{(d-1)^2})$ such that $x_i< x_j$ any time when the $i$-th vertex is subordinate to $j$-th one.
-Any edge of the D-graph defines a half-space in this space, and the chambers corresponding to the extensions of its partial order are exactly the ones lying in the intersection of all these half-spaces.
-This intersection is convex, therefore some points of any two chambers can be connected by a segment crossing only the walls defined by equations $x_i = x_j$, such that the $i$-th and the $j$-th vertices of the D-graph are not connected by edges.
-All such passages are admissible flips of abstract virtual morsifications, therefore any total order of vertices extending that of our D-diagram can be obtained from any other (in particular from the one representing the starting virtual morsification) by a sequence of such flips, in particular also corresponds to an abstract virtual morsification from the same set $S(f)$. $\Box$
+Let us somehow number the vertices of the D-graph.
+The arithmetic space ${\mathbb R}^{(d-1)^2}$ is divided by hyperplanes into $(d-1)^2!$ open {\em Weyl chambers}, each of which consists of strings $(x_1, \dots, x_{(d-1)^2})$ with a fixed order of values of these numbers $x_i$ (which are all pairwise different in these chambers).
+Any total order of vertices of a D-graph with $(d-1)^2$ vertices defines one of these Weyl chambers, namely the chamber consisting of vectors $(x_1, \dots, x_{(d-1)^2})$ such that $x_i< x_j$ every time the $i$-th vertex is subordinate to the $j$-th vertex in the sense of this order.
+The orientation of any edge $(i, j)$ of the D-graph defines the half-space $\{x_i<x_j\}$ in this space, and the chambers corresponding to the extensions of its partial order defined by these edges to a total order are exactly the ones lying in the intersection of all these half-spaces.
+This intersection is convex, so some points of any two chambers in it can be connected by a segment crossing only the walls defined by equations of the form $x_i = x_j$, such that the $i$-th and $j$-th vertices of the D-graph are not connected by its edges.
+All such passages correspond to virtual Morse surgeries of type $s2$.
+Therefore, any total order of vertices extending the partial order encoded in the D-graph can be obtained from any other one by a sequence of such surgeries, in particular it also corresponds to an abstract virtual Morse function from the same set $S(f)$. $\Box$ $\Box$